fitbenchmarking/fitbenchmarking/docs/source/users/options/hessian_option.rst

 .. code-block:: rst

-    [JACOBIAN]
+    [HESSIAN]
     analytic: default

-.. _scipy-jac:
+.. _scipy-hes:

 SciPy (:code:`scipy`)
 ---------------------

-Calculates the Jacobian using the numerical Jacobian in SciPy, this uses ``scipy.optimize._numdiff.approx_derivative``.
+Calculates the Hessian from the Jacobian using the finite differencing in SciPy, this uses ``scipy.optimize._numdiff.approx_derivative``.
 The supported options are: